kenyee/requery-wiki/Using-the-EntityStore-interface.md

 `EntityDataStore` provides a concrete implementation of `EntityStore` for use with SQL databases.
 This provides a fundamental blocking API for all basic operations.

-Example of instantiating the EntityDataStore:
+Example of instantiating a EntityDataStore:

 ```java
 DataSource dataSource = ...